 The purpose of a FOD walk is two-fold.
 First, it is clearly an exercise to collect FOD materials that have accumulated.
 Second, and equally importantly, it is an effort to raise awareness amongst the participants of the kinds of FOD that can accumulate and the challenge of staying on top of FOD prevention.

-Make no mistake, the guy in Accounting will have a much better appreciation for the challenge of FOD prevention once he has had an opportunity to climb under an assembly table and collect some wire clippings first hand.
+Make no mistake, the guy in the accounting department will have a much better appreciation for the challenge of FOD prevention once he has had an opportunity to climb under an assembly table and collect some wire clippings firsthand.
 The more people that can participate the better – getting people out of their usual offices and work areas is part of the goal.

 Download an example:

 Check out our articles on What is FOD or How to Set Up a FOD Program for more information.